-As we are not classified as a US entity, the University of Aberdeen cannot complete any part of the 1098T tax form.
-However, as an alternative, we can issue a receipt for fees paid which can be used as evidence of payment for tax purposes.
+We do not complete any part of the 1098T tax form.
+However, we can issue a receipt for tuition fees paid which can be used as evidence of payment.
 Contact our Payments Section (firstname.lastname@example.org or tel 01224 272266) to arrange this.

 - Entrance and Exit Counselling

 All students who take out Direct Loans must complete entrance counselling as part of the loan application process to make sure that you understand the responsibilities and the terms and conditions of your loan.